 The Pumpkin Hollow Project is the only material mineral project owned by the Company.
-Nevada Copper owns or leases 100% of the Project.
-The Pumpkin Hollow Project is located in the Walker Lane mineralized belt of western Nevada
+Nevada Copper owns or leases 100% of the Project, which is located in the Walker Lane mineralized belt of western Nevada, adjacent to the town of Yerington.

 The April 2019 Technical Report was authored by G. French, R. McKnight, E. Minnes, R. Turner, V. Scharnhorst, A. Hussey, K. Thompson, C. Johns, D. Richers, G. Roemer, R. Bryan, M. Mostert, A. Petrovic (collectively, the "April 2019 Technical Report Authors"), each of whom is a "qualified person" and each of whom, other than Robert McKnight and Greg French, is "independent", as such terms are defined in NI 43-101.
-The written technical disclosure and data in this AIF has been approved by Gregory French, P.G., Vice-President Exploration & Project Development of Nevada Copper, who is a non-independent Qualified Person within the meaning of NI 43-101.
+The written technical disclosure and data in this AIF has been reviewed by Steven Newman, registered member of SME, Vice President, Technical Services for Nevada Copper and Greg French, P.G., Vice-President Exploration & Project Development of Nevada Copper, both of whom are a non-independent qualified persons within the meaning of NI 43-101.

-The technical information set out in this AIF does not purport to be a complete summary of all information regarding the Project and is subject to all the assumptions, qualifications and procedures that are set out in the April 2019 Technical Report, and is qualified in its entirety with reference to the full text of the April 2019 Technical Report.
+The technical information set out in this AIF does not purport to be a complete summary of all information regarding the Project and is subject to all the assumptions, qualifications and procedures that are set out in the April 2019 Technical Report and is qualified in its entirety with reference to the full text of the April 2019 Technical Report.
+Since the April 2019 Technical Report was published, as is the case with many other mining companies, there have been certain changes and developments, such as inflationary pressures, rising interest rates, changes in metal prices and adjustments to mine plans, that impact certain information included in the April 2019 Technical Report.
+Please see the Company's Management's Discussion and Analysis in respect of the year ended December 31, 2022 and other public disclosure documents available at www.sedar.com for further details about such changes and developments.